CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 ![Screenshot of Plan with Grid 6](../images/Plan-with-Grid-6.png)

-a.
-You will be directed to the following screen where you can "enable budget field for updates" and enter the hours you wish to allocate per person per month.
+- You will be directed to the following screen where you can "enable budget field for updates" and enter the hours you wish to allocate per person per month.
-b.
-You can also enter the labor category here if it is the same for each person.
+- You can also enter the labor category here if it is the same for each person.

 ![Screenshot of Plan with Grid 7](../images/Plan-with-Grid-7.png)

 2. For the same number of hours for an individual for every period - Double click on the name of the person

-   a.
-You will be directed to a similar screen where you can "enable budget field for updates" and enter the hours you wish to allocate for that person for each month.
+   - You will be directed to a similar screen where you can "enable budget field for updates" and enter the hours you wish to allocate for that person for each month.
-   b.
-You can also enter the labor category here.
+   - You can also enter the labor category here.

 3. For the same number of hours for each person for a particular month - Double click on the month at the top of the page

-   a.
-You will be directed to a similar screen where you can "enable budget field for updates" and enter the hours you wish to allocate for each person for the selected month.
+   - You will be directed to a similar screen where you can "enable budget field for updates" and enter the hours you wish to allocate for each person for the selected month.
-   b.
-You can also enter the labor category here if it is the same for each person
+   - You can also enter the labor category here if it is the same for each person

 ## Adjust projections for holidays or other time-off